basukinath/basu-multi-clip/README.md

-# Multiple Clipboard
+# CopyStack

-Multiple Clipboard is a Chrome extension that enhances your clipboard experience by storing multiple copied texts, allowing you to access your clipboard history easily.
+CopyStack is a Chrome extension that enhances your clipboard experience by storing multiple copied texts, allowing you to access your clipboard history easily.

 ## Features